UiPath-TAM-Team/InternalLabs.Extensions.Activities/README.md

 ## Activities
 ### Statements
-`Add to Dictionary`: Inserts a Key-Value pair into an existing Dictionary<Object, Object>
+`AddToDictionary`: Inserts a Key-Value pair into an existing Dictionary<Object, Object>

+`RemoveFromDictionary`: Removes a Key-Value pair from an existing dictionary based upon a provided Key and returns a boolean value as to whether it was successful or not